-Keeping your hands clean is important all year round, but as the outbreak of Coronavirus dominates the headlines, it's reminded us how important it is to keep our hands clean during winter, when germs are easily spread.
+Keeping your hands clean is important all year round, but it's particularly important during winter when germs are easily spread.

 But how much do we really know about the right way to wash our hands?
 First, let’s look at a few common beliefs about hand hygiene and separate fact from fiction.

-1. Most germs and infections like Coronavirus are spread by touch and risks can be reduced by washing your hands
+1. Most germs and infections are spread by touch and risks can be reduced by washing your hands

 TRUE: It is estimated that approximately 80% of infections are spread by touch: you can have germs on your hands after coughing and sneezing or visiting the toilet.